Fact Sheets And Publications

 • Although children are learning about AIDS and STDs in school, parents have a very important job in helping their children really understand AIDS and STDs and how serious they are.
 One of the most important things you can do is to make your values about sex clear to your children.

-Education is our most important weapon in the battle against AIDS and STDs.
+Education is our most important weapon in the battle against AIDS, STDs, and unintended teen pregnancies.

 • You can do your part by helping your children shape their values.